Psianturi/near-ft-helper/README.md

 Once `deploy.js` is running, open a **new terminal** and navigate to the `token-claim-service` directory to start the server.

 See the `token-claim-service/README.md` for full instructions.

-## Prerequisites

--   Node.js 18+
--   The FT contract must be compiled to WASM at `ft/target/near/fungible_token.wasm`.

 ## Purpose